niplav/site/bcis_and_alignment.md

 cites [Bostrom 2014 ch.
 2](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies)
 for reasons why brain-computer interfaces seem unlikely to be helpful with AI alignment.
-However, the chapter referenced is not about whether AI alignment can be aided by brain-computer interfaces, but mostly about whether superintelligent systems can be built using human brains and brain-computer interfaces.
+However, the chapter referenced is not about whether AI alignment can be aided by brain-computer interfaces, but mostly about whether superintelligent systems can be built at all using human brains and brain-computer interfaces.

 Arguments against the usefulness for brain-computer interfaces in AI alignment have been raised, but mostly [in short form on